OpenBubbles/site/index.md

 <input type="submit" value="Join waitlist">
 </form>

-There will be a monthly fee for OpenBubbles Hosted. <a href="/quickstart.html">Self-host now for free.</a>
+There is a $9.99 USD monthly fee for OpenBubbles Hosted. <a href="/quickstart.html">Self-host now for free.</a>
 <div class="background" />
 </div>